web-padawan/npm-stats-training/README.md

 #### Date range selector

+The date range selector needs to be a **reusable web component** shared by the two views.

 There should be a form with 3 fields:

 - select a pre-defined date range (last 2 weeks, last 4 weeks) or a custom range